 Create a neat end to the bias binding by folding in approximately 1/2″ (1cm) of the raw edge, and then folding the bias binding in half as completed for the rest of the bunting.
 Be sure to tuck in any of the raw edges at the end to create a neat finish.

 Finally it will be time to sew the pennants into the bias binding.
 Sew 1/8″ (3mm) away from the edge of the bias binding, in the same location as the pins.
 If your pins are in the correct position (the same distance from the edge on both the back and front of the binding) your stitching should be neat and very similar on both sides.

-We are using a mark on the foot of our sewing machine to line up the edge of the binding and sew 1/8″ (3mm) away consistently.
+I am using a mark on the foot of my sewing machine to line up the edge of the binding and sew 1/8″ (3mm) away consistently.
 Have a look at your sewing machine foot to use a consistent mark for sewing.
 If you haven’t got a foot that makes this easy, try moving the needle on your sewing machine and lining the edge of the binding against something else.
 As long as you’re consistent it will look good.

 Start sewing at the end of the binding, where you folded in the raw edge to create a neat finish.
-It can be tricky starting, as the sewing machine will find it hard to start sewing such a small amount of material.
-If you have a walking foot for your sewing machine this will help.
+It can be tricky starting, as the sewing machine may find it hard to start sewing such a small amount of material.
+If you have a walking foot for your sewing machine this can help.

 Once the stitching has been completed trim threads and prepare the bunting for hanging and displaying in your home.
 Have fun playing with different designs, patterns, colours and fillings.
 Use it to decorate a children’s or new born babies room, or simply make your home smell delightful.